cjdbarlow/Part-One/pulsecontour.md

 	* 3-element Windkessel
 	* Mechanism:
 		* Calculates area under systolic part of the arterial curve
-		* Divides calcualted area by aortic compliance
+		* Divides calculated area by aortic compliance
 		Compliance estimated by proprietary algorithm each time the device is calibrated.
-	* SVR is continuosly estimated from calculated CO and measured BP
+	* SVR is continuously estimated from calculated CO and measured BP
 * LiDCO
 	* Calibrated
 	* Invasive